 In the fifth century BC, the notion of “Junzi” – “good man” or “accomplished human being”, and by extension, the figure of the Chinese scholar – appears with the character of Confucius.
 The term “scholar” has evolved over the centuries to refer more generally to intellectuals versed in the arts of poetry, calligraphy, music or painting, and are constantly in search for objects with refined aesthetics.
-Chinese emperors, scholars and officials assembled extraordinary collections of objects and encouraged the development of artistic craftsmanship.
+Chinese emperors, scholars and officials assembled extraordinary collections of objects and encouraged the development of artistic craftsmanship, which developed the peculiar Chinese design.

 Chinese objects were seen as a representation of sophisticated symbolism and techniques, igniting the Western imagination from the first exchanges with the Middle Empire—Chinese silk became very popular in Ancient Rome.
 In the 18th century, this craze grew with the introduction of “chinoiserie”: Industrial quantities of earthenware, porcelain, furniture and tapestries from China, or inspired by China, were imported and produced across Europe.